Links on Android Authority may earn us a commission. Learn more.

 THE SHORT ANSWER

 To stream Switch on Twitch, connect your Switch to its dock.
 Connect the dock to your capture card via HDMI, then connect your capture card to your gameplay monitor with another HDMI cable.
-Finally, use your USB-A to USB-A cable to connect the capture card to your streaming PC, and find your capture card as a Source input within your streaming software.
+Finally, connect the capture card to your streaming PC via USB, and find your capture card as a Source input within your streaming software.
 Go live to Twitch from your streaming software.

 What do you need to stream Switch on Twitch?